-What is Time in Feng Shui?time
+What is Time in Feng Shui?

 We are used to seeing time as a line, flowing from past to present and from present to future.
 Except in Classical Feng Shui, time is not linear but cyclical.
 The flow of energy in the universe changes with the passing of time, evidenced by the changes in the four seasons.